taskworld/prescript/docs/guide/writing-tests.md

   action steps.
 * **Composite steps** can contain child steps.
 * **Pending steps** marks the test as pending.
-Its behavior is equivalent to a failed action step.
-This is useful when your test is not complete.
+Its behavior is equivalent to a failed action step (that is, it aborts the tests and future steps are not run).
+But instead of the test being marked as “FAILED” (exit code 1), it will be marked as “PENDING” (exit code 2).
+This is useful when your test is not complete, or when (temporarily) disabling a test.

 ## Programming model